ktaranov/raid-autoclicker/README.md

 ` watch -v`

 run the script with watch.

+`watch -n 20 ./clickWithGems`

+Exit the script with `control + c`
 20 is the interval between executions in seconds.
 Choose whatever fits your use case.

-`watch -n 20 ./clickWithGems`
+---

+## If things don't work

+---

+The scripts are tested with a 13inch mac book.
+If you have different sized monitors this might not work.
+In that case adust where the script clicks.

+You can check your screens coordinates by pressing `command + shift + 4`

+then replace the x,y coordinates in `source/click.m` or `source/clickWithGems.m` accordingly.

+After that compile the code with
+`./compile click` or `./compile clickWithGems`